 Your style of storytelling is wordless – you let the images do the talking.
 Why does wordless storytelling appeal to you?

 Wordless storytelling in comics is more immersive.
-People dwell on the image and read the facial expression, body language, and sequential art design – or they write their own dialogue in their heads.
+People dwell on the image and read the facial expression and body language - imagine trying to do that with the average porn clip with the sound turned down.

 What appeals to you about comics and graphic art that make this the right medium to tell your stories?